surfingtraveler/deep-learning-challenge/README.md

        I tried various combinations of increase the epochs from 100 to 200 in my first Optimization and from 100 to 150 and 4 hidden layers in my third Optimization.
 I also increased the number of neuron nodes.

 SUMMARY:
 I was disappointed as none of my optimization attempts changed the accuracy by very much at all.
 The highest I was able to achieve with the model was 74.18% - below the 75% target.
-In researching it appears the Random forest algorithim might be a good possibility to try this analysis.
+In researching it appears the Random forest algorithm might be a good possibility to try this analysis.
 Random forest is popular for classification problems and might be better suited for this dataset analysis.